felicityblueish/felicityblueish/README.md

 **June can be your month of**:
 - Shipping, not tweaking.
 - Letting your projects speak for you.
-- Being found by the recruiter or co-founder — who's ready to work with you immediately.
+- Being found by recruiters and co-founders ready to work with you immediately.
 - Closing the gap between your skills and what the world can see.

 **Ready to launch?** → [aptifolio.com](https://aptifolio.com)